 With years of drifting in her rearview mirror, Wodtke made her way back home to Riverwest.
 After the death of a close friend in 2018, she struggled to make music.
-It took time – and a heap of patience and tenderness from friends and family – for her to pick up a guitar again.
+It took time – and a heap of tenderness from friends and family – for her to pick up a guitar again.
 When she finally did, music became a raft – or maybe more like a submarine – through the strange wilderness of heartache and grief, loneliness and love, risk and abandon.
-With a growing collection of original songs and buoyed confidence, Wodtke coined the name Long Mama (after a prickly, shade-loving cactus) and teamed up with guitarist Andrew Koenig and drummer Nick Lang, a pair whose live chemistry adds glint and shadow to Wodtke’s musical landscapes.
+With a growing collection of original songs and buoyed confidence, Wodtke coined the name Long Mama (after a prickly, shade-loving cactus) and teamed up with guitarist Andrew Koenig and drummer Nick Lang, a pair whose chemistry adds dusky afterglow to Wodtke’s musical landscapes.
 Upright bass ace Samual Odin came aboard soon after, along with regular collaborator Eva Nimmer, whose backing vocals blend so elegantly with Wodtke’s that one could mistake them for blood harmonies.

 Poor Pretender, Long Mama’s debut album out October 28, embraces a rich spectrum of light and shadow, heat and cold.
 The ten-song collection’s palette of country, folk, indie rock, and punk reflects its makers' coming-of-age in the rustbelt crossroads of north, south, east, & west.
 Engineered by Erik Koskinen and recorded live over a long, snowy weekend in Cleveland, Minnesota, the album showcases the band’s particular ability to conjure the beautiful in the broken, the silver in the ore.
 Collectively, the songs lionize the fragility and mettle of the human heart.